iroy2000/react-reflux-boilerplate-with-webpack/README.md

 Now it should both works :)

-2) There is a user report when they run the test, they see an error like the following :-
+2) There is a user reporting when he tries to run the test, he sees an error like the following :-

 ```sh
 [14:03:47] Starting 'test'...
 Waiting on 1 test...Segmentation fault
 ```

 If you see this error, seems like it is related to your node version.
-For more information, the issue is here https://github.com/iroy2000/react-reflux-boilerplate-with-webpack/issues/4
+For more information, the issue link here :-

+https://github.com/iroy2000/react-reflux-boilerplate-with-webpack/issues/4

 ### WTFPL License